google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Isaac a Great Man of Faith?

-His name (which means laughter), his mistreatment at the hands of Hagar and Ishmael, and him being a victim of sorts, when it comes to being deceived by those close to him.
+But I find it to be of the utmost importance, for it reveals more insight into the man who is generally discussed: His name (which means laughter), his mistreatment at the hands of Hagar and Ishmael, and his being a victim of sorts when it comes to being deceived by those close to him.

 Bible Study Online

-And just like his father before him, Isaac would have the same response about his wife, when the Philistines had came to inquire about her -- just like they did, when it came to his father.
+Just like his father before him, Isaac would have the same response about his wife when the Philistines came to inquire about her, just like they did when it came to his father.
 And just like his father, Isaac answered: "She is my sister."
-Now Isaac had told them this, for he feared that the Philistines would kill him, if they knew that she was really his wife.
+Now Isaac had told them this, for he feared that the Philistines would kill him if they knew that she was his wife.

-So like I stated earlier, Isaac's response came from the same inner fears, that his father had before him -- when it came to his wife Sarah.
-But there is a slight difference in this whole ordeal?
-For we find that the Philistines didn't take Rebekah against her will, like they had done to Sarah.
-So it doesn't appear that Isaac, or Rebekah was harassed, or harmed in any kind of way -- when it came to Isaac's plot to save his life, by hiding the fact; that Rebekah was his wife, and not his sister.
+So, as I stated earlier, Isaac's response came from the same inner fears that his father had before him when it came to his wife, Sarah.
+But there is a slight difference in this whole ordeal.
+For we find that the Philistines didn't take Rebekah against her will as they had done to Sarah.
+So, it doesn't appear that Isaac or Rebekah was harassed or harmed in any way when it came to Isaac's plot to save his life by hiding the fact that Rebekah was his wife and not his sister.

 Bible Study Online